Two schools of conflicting thoughts!!!

 From the above analysis, it is evident that active funds tend to outperform passive funds in the long run.

-Active or Passive Funds: Which one to Choose?
+Active or Passive Funds: Which One to Choose?

-The decision to invest in either active funds or passive funds boils down to the Individual’s goals, risk tolerance and circle of competence.
+The decision to invest in either active funds or passive funds boils down to the Individual’s goals, risk tolerance, and circle of competence.

 Choose Active Funds:

-But, in case you are new to mutual funds and you have a higher risk appetite, you can hire a trust-worthy Professional Financial Planner who has the competency to select good active funds.
+But, in case you are new to mutual funds and you have a higher risk appetite, you can hire a trustworthy Professional Financial Planner who has the competency to select good active funds.

-Having a trust worthy professional Financial Planner with a good track record over the years would definitely be an advantage in navigating the market as even if the risk of loss comes up, he would be able to minimize it considerably.
+Having a trustworthy professional Financial Planner with a good track record over the years would definitely be an advantage in navigating the market as even if the risk of loss comes up, he would be able to minimize it considerably.

-Active funds from the perspective of the research analysis have shown to generate positive Alpha making it an investment worth the risk.
+Active funds from the perspective of the research analysis have been shown to generate positive Alpha making it an investment worth the risk.

 Choose Passive Funds: